vmarkovtsev/CodeNeuron/README.md

 The second stage is training the same network but with the different dense layer which predicts only 3 classes: code block begins, code block ends and no-op.
+The prediction scheme changes: now we look at the adjacent chars and decide if there is a code boundary between them or not.

 ![Code Neuron Validation](doc/code_neuron_validation.png)